kestra-io/docs/docs/administrator-guide/configuration/enterprise-edition/secrets/vault/README.md

 ```

 ### Token authentification
-We can use an [Token Auth Method](https://www.vaultproject.io/docs/auth/token) using following configuration:
+We can use a [Token Auth Method](https://www.vaultproject.io/docs/auth/token) using the following configuration:

 ```yaml
 kestra: